 Marais des Cygnes Massacre

 On May 19, 1858, proslavery men killed five free-state men and wounded five others in a ravine that is now listed as a National Historic Landmark.
 The massacre, which followed earlier guerrilla warfare activities, on both sides, shocked the nation and became a pivotal event in the "Bleeding Kansas" era.
 A few months later, abolitionist John Brown came to the site and constructed a fortified cabin.
-Learn more about freestaters and border ruffians and their stories when you drive through this beautiful natural setting.
+Walk the grounds of this sites and learn more about the tensions during the era of territorial Kansas.

 Plan your visit - find hours of operation, admission fees, directions to site, history, and contact information

 Exhibits - discover what you'll see when you visit

 Programs - view specific dates and times of our upcoming regular and special events